Skip to content

 Website: https://owaspsamm.org/

 Relationship to SF²: SF² contextualizes SAMM implementation based on organizational readiness.
-Implementation speed and scope vary by operational complexity and readiness level.
+Implementation speed and scope vary by blast radius and readiness level.

 BSIMM (Building Security In Maturity Model)